YunFang1/SMBHB-merger-delay/README.md

 f2py -c -m bhmergerrate MergerRateSMBH.f90<br />
 f2py -c -m bhmergernumber MergerNumberSMBH.f90

-The interpolation data for the merger rate in the Power-law delay model can be downloaded from the following link: https://www.dropbox.com/s/7f1dyp1bhfhhn3p/powerlaw_delay.zip?dl=0
+The interpolation data for the merger rate in the Power-law delay model can be downloaded from the following link:<br />
+https://www.dropbox.com/s/7f1dyp1bhfhhn3p/powerlaw_delay.zip?dl=0

-Citation of the reference will be appreciated when you use the code/data:
+Citation of the reference will be appreciated when you use the code/data:<br />
-Yun Fang & Huan Yang
+Yun Fang & Huan Yang<br />
-``Probing the Delay Time of Supermassive Black Hole Binary Mergers With Gravitational Waves"
+``Probing the Delay Time of Supermassive Black Hole Binary Mergers With Gravitational Waves"<br />
-arXiv: 2209.14509
+arXiv: 2209.14509<br />